Eckohaus/Angular_Momentum_Reaction_Engine/Unit Functions.md

 * Pixel or
 * Cell

-You will require two values in order to calculate both :
+You will only require two values in order to calculate both :

 * Amplitude
 * Direction